mohitpai/journey-optimizer.en/help/using/web/author-web.md

     ![](assets/web-designer-click-track-pane.png)

-1. Add a label to manage all your tracked elements and find them easily in the reports.
+1. Add a meaningful label to manage all your tracked elements and find them easily in the reports.
+The **[!UICONTROL CSS selector]** field shows information to locate the selected element.

     ![](assets/web-designer-click-tracking-label.png)